 For the provider's options, the following additional information is also passed during the initialization:

 Name Description ORB The ORB instance used for the current system.
-Logger A SimpleLogger instance used for the current system for the purpose of logging.
+Logger A SimpleLogger instance used for the purpose of logging.
 LogLevel An integer value denoting the security logging level.

 Throws InitializationException if initialization of the TrustProvider fails.